Questions and Answers

 What is Awaso Academy International ?

-It is Father Paul Mensah’s dream of ending the cycle of poverty in his home village of Awaso, Ghana by establishing a private, independent, K-9 school that is open to all students regardless of their gender, ethnicity and faith.
-The school will help prepare Awaso children for higher education so they can ultimately compete for jobs within their chosen field.
+It was Father Paul Mensah’s dream to end the cycle of poverty in Awaso by establishing a private, independent K-9 school open to all students regardless of gender, ethnicity, or faith.
+The academy would prepare children for higher education so they could ultimately compete for jobs within their chosen fields.

 Who is Fr.
 Paul?

 Fr.
-Paul Mensah is an ordained priest, incardinated in the Sekondi-Takoradi Diocese of Ghana.
+Paul Mensah was an ordained priest incardinated in the Sekondi-Takoradi Diocese of Ghana.
+He held a B.A. in Philosophy and Master of Arts degrees in Divinity, Spirituality, and Educational Administration.
 Fr.
-Paul has a B.A. degree in Philosophy and Masters of Arts degrees in Divinity, Spirituality and Educational Administration.
-Fr.
-Paul understands the needs of the children and the school is open to all children who are motivated to learn regardless of background.
+Paul understood the needs of the community, and the school remains open to all motivated students regardless of background.

 Where is Awaso Village?